thomaspinckney3/cs4501/Project3.md

    command: "mod_wsgi-express start-server --reload-on-changes stuff-web/wsgi.py"
 ```

-This results in my running container set looking like:
+This results in my running container set looking like (You will have a different tag for the tp33 docker image):

     tp@devel:~$ docker ps
     CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS              PORTS                    NAMES